sync4j/sync4j/README.md

 Please note that by default, the synchronization will use 1 thread to walk folders, 1 thread to copy files and 1 thread to compare files.
 Increasing the number of threads can speed up the synchronization, but it may cause some issues with the remote storage (depending on the provider's policies).

+If a provider does not support concurrent operations, it is recommended to use a single thread by setting the [performance](https://github.com/sync4j/sync4j/blob/main/src/main/java/com/fathzer/sync4j/SyncParameters.java#L50) parameter to zero copy threads and zero compare threads.
+Compare and copy operations will then be performed sequentially with the folder walking.

 ## Implement your own provider

 A provider is an implementation of the [FileProvider](https://github.com/sync4j/sync4j/blob/main/src/main/java/com/fathzer/sync4j/FileProvider.java) interface.
 It allows you to access files on a remote storage (ssh, s3, etc...).